dfahlander/idb-iegap/README.md

 Compound and MultiEntry Indexes with IE
 =======================================

 There's been some years since Internet Explorer launched their IndexedDB support.
 The IE version however, lacked the support for compound and multivalued indexes.
-Since summer 2014, all major browsers including the latest version of Safari support the IndexedDB specification.
-Now it's only IE that is the odd fellow that lacks the full specification.
+Since summer 2014, all major browsers including the latest version of Safari support the IndexedDB specification, even though the Safari implementation isn't yet robust.
+Now it's only IE that is the odd fellow that lacks the support for compound and multiEntry indexes.

 * Chrome has it!
 * Firefox has it!